USA Customs Clearance Logo White

 Labeling Rules

-• All of the characteristics of the good
+• All the characteristics of the good

-• Other chemicals which it should not interact with
+• Other chemicals with which it should not interact

 • What to do in an emergency or spill involving the chemical

-• The product’s effect on humans
+• The product’s effect(s) on humans

 • Handling instructions

-In addition to providing the MSDS, the chlorine must still be appropriately labeled as a chemical substance during shipping.
+In addition to providing the MSDS, the chlorine must be appropriately labeled as a chemical substance during shipping.

-One of the most important challenges that face the importation of chlorine is proving to the CBP that the chlorine (or any chemicals) in question adheres to the guidelines set forth under the TSCA.
-However, in the same vein, the EPA actually provides a document — the Section 13 Import Compliance Checklist — that is a great resource to determine if your chlorine meets the standards for importation.
+To assist with this issue, the EPA actually provides a document — the Section 13 Import Compliance Checklist — that is a great resource to determine if your chlorine meets the standards for importation.

 What is the Import Duty For Chlorine?